 When it comes time to decide how to store non-consumables for future usage, easily stackable, small to medium plastic storage tubs are a space saving option.
 For additional space saving, consider storage options that can serve double-duty as furniture or easily slide under a bed or couch.

 Regardless of your organizational system, the easiest way to stay on top of the chaos is to make it a daily process.
 At the end of each school day, recruit your children to help you put away all school books and supplies, go ahead and snap a picture of that completed lesson plan page, place work that needs to be graded in a predetermined location, and make sure all books are neat.
-Five minutes of daily clean-up goes a long way toward avoiding chaotic build-up.
+Five minutes of daily clean-up goes a long way toward building a habit of organizing homeschool resources well.

 How does organization fit into your planner personality?
 Take our Planner Personality Quiz to find out!